Alaska Food Coalition

 Coalition Building & Partnerships

 AFC believes that collaboration is essential to fighting hunger effectively.
-By connecting food pantries, state agencies, tribal councils, and nonprofits, AFC:
+By connecting food pantries, state agencies, Tribal organizations, and nonprofits, AFC:

 -